-One obvious exception to this is if you’re in business partnership with your spouse and the debt is incurred to the partnership itself.
+One obvious exception to this is if you’re in a business partnership with your spouse and the debt is incurred to the partnership itself.
 In that instance, even if you had no part in the running of the business, you are what is called ‘joint and severally liable’ due to the partnership agreement.

-If either partner took obtained a business loan via the partnership, for example, then a creditor could take either or both members of the partnership to court.
+If either partner obtained a business loan via the partnership, for example, then a creditor could take either or both members of the partnership to court.

 Your Business Structure Does Not Offer Limited Liability